msalemor/kubecluster/Azure-README.md

 ## Start kubernetes on the master node

-To start the kubernetes cluster on the master node (kmaster), run the following command:
+To start the kubernetes cluster on the master node (kmaster), SSH into kmaster and run the following command:

 ```
 sudo kubeadm init --pod-network-cidr=10.244.0.0/16